 In the double-blind, placebo-controlled phase 2 trial in adults wit"...

 - Instruct patients not to take GIAZO if they have a hypersensitivity to salicylates (e.g., aspirin).

-- Instruct patients to take GIAZO with food.
+- Instruct patients to take GIAZO with or without food.

 - Advise patients who need to control sodium intake that the recommended dosing of GIAZO (6.6 g/day) provides about 756 mg of sodium per day.